Get a Remortgage Quote Including All the Legal Fees

 • There is a legal fee to pay.

 SAM Conveyancing offers a fixed-fee remortgage conveyancing service with no hidden costs.
-Our transparent quotes give you a full breakdown of all fees upfront, so you know exactly what you’re paying for.
+Our transparent quotes are tailored to your specifications, starting at £399 INC VAT, and we provide a full breakdown of all fees upfront, so you know exactly what you’re paying for.

 Many lenders offer "free legal" or "fee-assisted" remortgage deals as an incentive to attract new customers.
 While the specifics can change often, some of the lenders who regularly include this incentive in their products include: